Nikasa1889/AutoParser/README.md

 ## What it does

-This extension catches link and parser several types of web into JSON.
+This extension catches link and parse several types of web into JSON.